YogeshWaran-Hub/CCNA_Labs/00-networking-basics/README.md

   Mac/Linux: `ifconfig` or `ip a`)

 ## Next Steps
-Now that you understand what a network is, move to the OSI Model to learn **how** data actually travels across that network → [01 - OSI Model](../01-osi-model)
+Now that you understand what a network is, move to Networking Devices to learn about the hardware that makes up a network → [01 - Networking Devices](../01-networking-devices)